 These old newspaper articles about soda fountain provide a glimpse into the period and city they were written.
 This article comes from the Rocky Mountain News in Denver circa 1886.
 Reporters would just report on the happening of the local soda fountain and the new drinks being served.
-Cocaine, again, makes an entrance to a new city via the soda fountain, as does Lactart.
-I do like the writing style of this time period as it […]
+Cocaine, again, makes an entrance to a new city via the soda fountain, […]

 This is a great article from the June 7th, 1885 Atlanta Constitution detailed the state of affairs at the local soda fountains.
 The reporter interviews a local soda proprietor and gets all the goods.
 One of the great things about this article is that it mentions Coca-Cola for the first time, though the reporter spells it "coco cola".
-If you want more history on Coca-Cola check out the newspaper article from 1902 titled “They Thirst […]
+If you […]

 One of the most underrated liqueurs on the market, but it used in some of the best cocktails ever made.